Various designers headline Milan Fashion Week Day 5 - ExBulletin

 Various designers headline Milan Fashion Week Day 5

-MILAN (AP) Designers from diverse backgrounds featured prominently in the runways on day four of Milan Fashion Week, in a season when diversity in Italian fashion has become an increasingly pressing topic.
+MILAN (AP) — Designers from diverse backgrounds featured prominently in the runways on day four of Milan Fashion Week, in a season where diversity in Italian fashion has become an increasingly pressing topic. .

-Maximilian Davis, 27, showed his second season as creative director at Ferragamo.
-The same goes for Filipino-American designer Rhuigi Villasenor at Bally.
-And Tokyo James, founded ten years ago by British-Nigerian designer Iniye Tokyo James, presented its fourth show in Milan.
+Maximilian Davis, 27, showed his second season as creative director at Florence-based Ferragamo.
+The same goes for Filipino-American designer Rhuigi Villasenor of Swiss luxury brand Bally.
+And Tokyo James, founded nearly a decade ago by British-Nigerian designer Iniye Tokyo James, presented its fourth show in Milan.

+This week underrepresented designers were also supported by the fashion chamber with inside a project called White Spaces, black designers were honored with the first ever Black Carpet Awards and new color designers were been exhibited on one of Milan’s trendiest screens in a collaboration with Afro Fashion Week Milano.

 Some highlights from the womenswear collections for next fall and winter on the fourth day Saturday of Milan Fashion Week.